hm-software56/daxiong-rate-limiter/README.md

-# daxiong Rate Limiter for Yii2
+# Hm Rate Limiter for Yii2

 This package provides a custom rate limiter implementation for Yii2 applications.